sciZer0/7/v/README.md

 # Elements of Our Ideology

-With blockchain technology, it will be impossible to control the creator's ownership over digitizable things.
+With blockchain technology, it will be impossible to control the creator's ownership over digitizable things (also incl. buying NFTs of the creator).

 Change or die.